 Thanks to its persistently tapering bore, shooters can now use less choke without experiencing any changes in their results.

 To make maintenance and replacement of worn out parts easier, Beretta designed the DT 11 with rugged crossbolt lock-ups, detachable trunnion barrel pivots, and a replaceable trigger.

 The price for a DT 11 runs higher than the other shotguns on our list, priced between $8,600 and $11,000.

 4. Beretta A400 Xcel

-Famously dubbed “the Blue Gun”, the Beretta A400 Xcel is a popular choice among staunch clay sporting shooters who prefer semi-automatic shotguns.
-This masterpiece is incredibly easy to maintain and can serve you for a long time before it needs cleaning.
+Famously dubbed “the Blue Gun,” the Beretta A400 Xcel is a popular choice among staunch clay sporting shooters who prefer semi-automatic shotguns.
+This masterpiece is easy to maintain and can serve you for a long time before it needs cleaning.

-Generally, in the world of semi auto shotguns, no piece is malfunction-free.
-However, the A400 Xcel is tremendously close to perfection because it rarely fails to fire – it’s a very reliable gun.
+Generally, in the world of semi-auto shotguns, no piece is malfunction-free.
+However, the A400 Xcel is darned close to perfection because it rarely fails to fire.

 Moreover, its recoil is as soft as it can get, thanks to the perfect combination of a gas-operated feature and the voluntary “Kick-Off” recoil reducer.

 The A400 Xcel comes with a balance magazine cap, which allows you to add or reduce the shotgun’s weight for a more balanced shooting experience.
 It’s also fitted with stock shims that allow you to adjust the stock fit of your gun to your liking.